 Domino's Pizza box in one scene.
 Miller Genuine Draft is the beer of choice in a bar.
 NBA, WNBA, USC.

 Drinking at a college party; one of the lead characters is drunk and surly.
 In another scene, the mother of one of the lead characters is drunk, drowning her sorrows on the back patio of her house.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Funny how this likable movie is 20 percent about basketball and 80 percent about love and you end up cheering the leads on for about 90 percent of it.
+Funny how this likable movie is 20% about basketball and 80% about love, and you end up cheering the leads on for about 90% of it.
 You want these two rather stubborn and talented basketball players to realize they're meant for each other even more than you want them to win the big games or get the big sports scholarships.
-The chemistry is great between Sanaa Lathan as Monica and Omar Epps as Quincy.
+The chemistry is great between Sanaa Lathan and Omar Epps.